 - 3 tablespoons strawberry preserves

 - 1 teaspoon powdered sugar for garnish (optional)

 - Mix together the honey and vinegar in a small bowl and stir in the strawberries.
 Set aside for the berries to macerate while you make the sandwiches.

 - Spread 1 teaspoon butter on 1 side of each slice of bread.

-- Grill the sandwiches in a large skillet (or on a griddle) over low heat until golden on both sides.
+- Grill the sandwiches in a large nonskillet (or on a griddle) over low to medium-low heat until golden on both sides.

 - To serve, transfer each sandwich to a plate and sprinkle on a dusting of powdered sugar if desired.